The default value of the UI.Hidden annotation is true, that is, a feature using the

 You can hide DataField records, for example, UI.DataField, UI.DataFieldForAnnotation in facets as shown below:

-.
-If you want to hide these, you have to hide all DataField
+UI.Identification.
+If you want to hide these, you have to hide all DataField records in

 them.